William Ansel Kinney

-William Ansel Kinney (1860–1930) was a lawyer and politician in the Kingdom of Hawaii, through the Republic of Hawaii and into the Territory of Hawaii.
+William Ansel Kinney (October 16, 1860 – c.
+1930) was a lawyer and politician in the Kingdom of Hawaii, through the Republic of Hawaii and into the Territory of Hawaii.

 Family

 William Ansel Kinney was born October 16, 1860, in Honolulu, Hawaii.

 His father was William Kinney, who was born April 15, 1832, in Chebogue, Nova Scotia.

 His uncle Joseph Robbins Kinney (1839–1919) was a member of the House of Commons of Canada.

 His father came to the Hawaiian Islands in the 1850s and married his mother Caroline Dailey (died March 25, 1897) on July 6, 1857.

 His father then married up to three different native Hawaiian women, having many other children by them.

 For example, half-brother William Kihapiʻilani Kinney (1868–1953) married Mary Francesca Vierra, and their son Ernest Kaipoleimanu Kinney (1906–1987) married Esther Kauikeaulani Kaʻulili and had daughter Rubellite Kawena Kinney Johnson, who became a Hawaiian historian.

 The youngest half-sibling was Ray Kinney, born in Hilo September 26, 1900, who became a popular musician and composer.
 His father managed the sugarcane plantation at Honomu, Hawaii and died June 3, 1915.